 How Personal Trainers Tailor Workouts For Your Goals

-Before a personal trainer can tailor a workout for your goals, they typically use a “5-Step Plan” to ensure they are covering all their bases.
-Here is how a trainer could curate a workout plan for you:
+Before a personal trainer can tailor a workout for your goals, they typically use a “5-Step Plan” to ensure they cover all their bases.

 Sunday: Rest day